Alshazly2997/Os_Project/README.md

 - Ahmed Obied Eltreifi Obeid 17-308

 # Overview
-This is a repostory containg the soultion of the lab assingmnet #11 of th Operating Systems course
+This is a repostory containg the solution of project #11 of the Operating Systems course

 Each folder contain the soultion of the corresponding letter problem statment alongside with it's `README.md` and `MAKEFILE` for both A and C